-Painters from the Group of Seven (artists) visited Rossport and the surrounding area to several times in the 1920s.
-In 2018 a plaque was installed in Rossport Community Park celebrating their visits and Lawren Harris' painting "Rossport, Lake Superior - 1921" as part of the Moments of Algoma tourism initiative.
+Painters from the Group of Seven (artists) visited Rossport and the surrounding area several times in the 1920s.
+In 2018 a plaque was installed in the Rossport Community Park celebrating their visits.

-On October 3, 1933, Rossport's waterfront suffered great damage as a result of an unusual tidal phenomenon with Lake Superior
+On October 3, 1933, Rossport's waterfront suffered great damage as a result of an unusual tidal phenomenon referred to as a seiche.

 HISTORY BUFFS will enjoy a visit to the Rossport Museum, housed in a caboose donated by the Canadian Pacific Railroad.